magpiemodel/magpiemodel.github.io/_tutorials/t07_startScript.md

 loads the config file and then loads start\_run function with this config which is needed to start MAgPIE runs.

-Moving forward, the second line is:
+Moving forward, the second command is:

 ``` r
 start_run(cfg="default.cfg")